Skip to main content

 • As explained in the beginner's guide, it is almost always better to give a Play Clue instead of a Save Clue if a player has a playable card in their hand.

-• However, building on the theme of having teammates "build" on your clues, sometimes it is better to give a Save Clue first and then a Play Clue later.
+• However, sometimes it is better to give a Save Clue first and then a Play Clue later.

 • For example, in a 3-player game: